obaid001/obaid001/Readme.md

 [![Years Badge](https://badges.pufler.dev/years/obaid001)](https://badges.pufler.dev)

-- 🔭 My area of interest is in Machine Learning & Deep Learning.
+- 🔭 My area of interest is in devloping new skills
-- 🌱 I’m currently learning Applied Mathematics sideby.
+- 🌱 I’m currently learning c++.
-- 💬 Ask me about Machine Learning.
+- 💬 Ask me about Data strutcher and algorithms.
 - 📫 How to reach me: obaidsiddiqui19@gmail.com.

 You can connect with me here,